 I use Sharesight personally every day and I can truly say it has transformed my investing experience.
 I have gained great insight into how I am performing and saved many thousands of dollars in fees over time from the way I used to manage my investments.

-Here some of my suggestions to get the most out of Sharesight:
+Here are some of my suggestions to get the most out of Sharesight:

 It’s essential to get an accurate picture of your portfolio and your returns.
 It can be a bit of work at the beginning, but once set up it’s largely automated.
 I use the Trade Confirmation Emails feature for my Australian broker and it works very reliably.
 I also use a US broker which doesn’t send trade confirmation emails, but I can use the File Importer to import trades in bulk my Sharesight portfolio.